OUR STORIES

 (1976-1978)

-Without the unifying figure, the existing power struggles between the Gopis intensified, as did suspicions.
-Since Donato’s death Sri Patricia was allegedly preoccupied with fears of the dark side taking over the community, and excommunicated (the big clearing sessions) those she suspected of being influenced by it.
-In 1978, the number of disciples in Long Beach and Escondido went from 1,000 to an estimated 250 to 400.
-Most were expelled, and in some cases, even physically thrown out by Rainbow Soldiers (guard men).
+What followed were series of deeply traumatizing excommunications (the big clearing sessions), targeting those Patricia suspected of being influenced by the dark forces - allegedly anyone she did not like, or who disagreed with her.
+Her self-righteous narrative justified psychological abuse of many former disciples.
+In 1978 the number of disciples in Long Beach and Escondido went from 1,000 to an estimated 250 to 400.
+Most were expelled, and in some cases, even physically thrown out by Rainbow Soldiers (their former guard men).

 MORNINGLAND IN LONG BEACH